-2.5.5.5 Trade Waste Utility Charges
+Trade Waste Utility Charges

-Trade waste utility charges will apply to all commercial and industrial generators discharging trade waste into Council's wastewater system in accordance with the Water Supply (Safety and Reliability) Act 2008.
+Trade waste utility charges will be levied in respect to all commercial and industrial generators discharging trade waste into Council's wastewater system accordance with the Water Supply (Safety and Reliability) Act 2008.as shown on Maps 19-21 to cover the costs of annual inspections, investigations, compliance checks and providing advice and education to trade waste generators and property owners.

-An annual fixed charge, which is determined by the applicable category, will be applied to each to property.
+An annual fixed charge, which is determined by the applicable category, will be applied to each property.
 The charge is to recover costs associated with the management of the trade waste service including: